nathan-gilbert/utah-legislature-tracker/README.md

-# UtahLegislatureInfo
+# utah-legislature-tracker

-Collect public info of the activities of the UT State Legislature and present it in an easy to read website.
+Collect and present public information on the actions of the Utah Legislature.

-### Prerequisites

-### Install

-### Usage